 He must then have somehow guessed my real meaning.
 He said: “There is no reason for a delay.
 We have not had an earthquake or tsunami today.
 So, we will be on time.”

 I had not heard this kind of answer for a while.

 My professor at a German university where I studied – let’s call him Hofmann – was very strict in many aspects.
-His style was driven by a deeply ingrained set of values.
+His style displayed a deeply ingrained set of values.
 One of them was punctuality.
 Unless there was a very, very good reason for being late, we had to be on time – always.

 Once, I was quite late for a meeting.
-However, I thought I had a good reason: “My train was delayed by 40 minutes.”
+However, I thought I had a good reason: “My train was late by 40 minutes.”

 His reply was, “Okay, you take this train every day, right?”

 “Yes, this happens from time to time,” I answered, thinking that I was off the hook.

 His answer: “Then you should have taken this into account and been prepared.
 Don’t use this excuse again!”